The Epic of Alexander (Ultimate)

 If your group uses buffs at the beginning of Alexander Prime, you can disregard this.

-When all three bosses become targetable at the end of the phase, this is a prime chance to cap on resources so you can have full mana at the start of Perfect Alexander.
+After using your initial two melee combos, this is also a prime chance to cap on resources so you can have full mana at the start of Perfect Alexander.

 Addle in this phase has multiple possible usages, with the two most common being double Mega Holy casts following Wormhole Formation, and for J Waves from Brute Justice during burn phase.